Why Attend

 You will also gain an insight in to what the future holds for Europe’s, the collaboration and support between member nations required to ensure CNI is protected from future threats and how to better plan, coordinate and manage a disaster.

-Visit CIPRE 2025 to learn about what you need to do to implement the NIS2 Directive…
+Learn about what you need to do to implement the NIS2 Directive…

 Businesses identified by the Member States as operators of essential services in the above sectors will have to take appropriate security measures and notify relevant national authorities of serious incidents.
 Key digital service providers, such as search engines, cloud computing services and online marketplaces, will have to comply with the security and notification requirements under the Directive.

-Visit CIPRE 2025 Visit CIPRE 2025 to learn about what you need to do to implement the new directive on the Resilience of Critical Entities...
+Learn about what you need to do to implement the new directive on the Resilience of Critical Entities...

-The Directive aims to strengthen the resilience of critical entities against a range of threats, including natural hazards, terrorist attacks, insider threats, or sabotage, as well as public health emergencies.
+The Directive on the Resilience of Critical Entities entered into force and aims to strengthen the resilience of critical entities against a range of threats, including natural hazards, terrorist attacks, insider threats, or sabotage, as well as public health emergencies.
 Under the new rules:

 • Member States will need to adopt a national strategy and carry out regular risk assessments to identify entities that are considered critical or vital for the society and the economy.